 If you are a car driving on the highway then you may be seeing more motorcycles riding next to you instead of in front or behind you.
 This is because California, in 2017, made lane splitting legal on the road.
 This means that motorcycle riders can now ride down the white lines of the road.
-This was met with some reservation.
+This was met with some reservations.
 Some believed that lane splitting would cause more accidents.
-Others believed it just wasn’t fair to see people ride between freely while cars were stuck in traffic.
+Others believed it just wasn’t fair to see people ride freely while cars were stuck in traffic.
 These opinions did not deter the legislatures from legalizing this practice and our roadways are starting to get used to the new practice.

 Positives of Lane Splitting

 Those who are avid motorcycle drivers know how frustrating it is to wait in traffic.
 Lane Splitting is a way to reduce congestion and carbon emissions.
 More carbon emissions are caused by cars standing still and not moving.
 Allowing motorcycles to move freely helps to reduce that emission by 6%.
 Studies have also shown that when motorcycles ride between cars there is a reduction in deadly collisions.
 Rear-ending a motorcycle is like giving a death sentence to the driver.
 Lane splitting reduces those kinds of accidents.

 Negatives of Lane Splitting

 When you introduce anything new to society there will always be a backlash.
 The dangers of lane splitting, or white lining, means that regular vehicle drivers have to be extra cautious.
 With an increase in distracted driving, it seems impossible to believe that drivers will look for motorcycles while switching lanes.
 However, when done correctly, motorcycles can use this tactic to avoid getting hit from behind.